noflo/noflo-jekyll/README.md

 ## Installation

-Since this is a private GitHub repository, you'll need to make a checkout with your GitHub credentials, and then:
+If you want to use this as a command-line executable, then the easiest option is to install it globally with:

-    $ cd noflo-jekyll
+    $ npm install -g noflo-jekyll

+If you want to use it as a library inside a bigger application, then just install it as a dependency by:

-    $ npm install
+    $ npm install noflo-jekyll --save

-(with Node.js 0.6 you need to install with `--force` to get the [mimetype](https://npmjs.org/package/mimetype) module)

-To use this project in the dependencies of another Node.js application, you can define a [NPM dependency with Basic auth](http://stackoverflow.com/a/13353408/263570).
 ## Command-line usage

 Since this project aims for feature parity with Jekyll, the command-line usage is similar.
 To generate a site, run:

-    $ ./bin/noflo-jekyll source_dir target_dir
+    $ noflo-jekyll source_dir target_dir

 ## Usage in Node.js applications